 This morning we announced new a study we conducted at KubeCon + CloudNativeCon 2018.
-The survey polled over a 150 IT professionals during the conference, to capture insights on the adoption and barriers of Kubernetes broadly across organizations.
+The survey polled over a 150 IT professionals during the conference, to capture insights on the adoption and barriers of enterprise Kubernetes deployment broadly across organizations.
 Our primary goal is to help organizations navigate the shifting landscape of managing cloud-native applications and improve the way they manage them.
 We asked for input around attendees Kubernetes environments, insight into applications they are planning to, or already running on Kubernetes and the capabilities they required to manage their applications in a Kubernetes environment.
 Many attendees shared their insights, telling us that they are well on their Kubernetes journey; let’s see where they are.

 The key insight from our survey revealed that while Kubernetes is now the standard for managing containers, more than half (52%) of companies are not widely adopting Kubernetes within their organizations due to a lack of expertise.
-This finding highlights the operational complexity of Kubernetes and the acute need for management solutions which was cited as the second largest adoption challenge by half (50%) of the companies.
+This finding highlights the operational complexity of Kubernetes deployment and management and the acute need for management solutions which was cited as the second largest adoption challenge by half (50%) of the companies.
 The third key challenge for organizational adoption was attributed to security (41%) as there is always risk of exposing new attack surfaces.

 Supporting Key Findings

 The biggest impact is being felt with microservices-style applications where 78% of respondents are deploying Kubernetes in 2019.
 This shortage of talent which is holding back the advancement of Kubernetes is only further exacerbated with the US unemployment at record lows (3.9%).

 Today, Kubernetes is not just being used in development and test environments but also in production.
 In fact, more than 50% of respondents are already using Kubernetes in production and around 30% are using it for development and test environments and moving towards adopting it in production.